jachy-h/pi-git-sync/README.md

 ---

-## How It Works

-pi-git-sync keeps your Pi configuration in a **private Git repository** and syncs it across all your machines.
-It uses a **three-way comparison** model based on a sync baseline to detect local changes, remote changes, and conflicts.

-Key features:

-- Glob-based include/exclude whitelist — no manual per-file mappings needed
-- `settings.json` shared as a whole file — simple and predictable
-- Three-way diff with sync baseline — accurate detection of creates, deletes, and bilateral conflicts
-- Full push chain: `capture → commit → fetch → rebase → push → apply`
-- Conflict-safe device branches with explicit manual Git merges
-- Config repo is a standalone Git repo, not a Pi Package
-- All synced content lives under a single `sync/` directory
+## Your Setup, Wherever You Work

+Connect a private GitHub repository once and let it carry your Pi configuration between machines.
+Your extensions, skills, prompts, themes, settings, and agent instructions stay together in one place.

+The first machine captures what you already use.
+On another machine, point pi-git-sync at the same repository and pick up from there.
+When you make changes, review the diff, then share them with one `/pisync push`.

+Behind the scenes, pi-git-sync keeps every synced item under `sync/`.
+It compares the last synced state with local and remote changes, then stops for your review when the same file changed in two places.

 ---

-## Usage
+## Get Started

-### Prerequisites
+### Before You Begin

 - Pi `0.82.1` or newer (Node.js `>=22.19.0`)
 - Git + SSH configured (for GitHub)

-### 1. Create an Empty Private Repo on GitHub
+### 1. Create a Private Repo

-Create an empty private repo (any name you like).
-Do **NOT** check "Initialize with README".
+Create an empty private repository on GitHub (any name you like).
+Leave **Initialize with README** unchecked.

-### 2. Install pi-git-sync
+### 2. Install pi-git-sync on Your First Machine

 ```bash
 pi install npm:@jachy/pi-git-sync